 Mandated reporters are professionals or professional's delegate identified by law (MS 626.5572 Subd.
 16) who MUST make a report if they suspect a vulnerable adult has been abused, neglected or financial exploited.

-Emergency: Reporters calling to report and emergency, including a medical emergency or crime in progress, must call 911 and then return to the website to make the mandated report of suspected maltreatment of a vulnerable adult.
+Emergency: Reporters calling to report and emergency, that requires immediate assistance from the police/sheriff, the fire department or an ambulance, must call 911 and then return to the website to make the mandated report of suspected maltreatment of a vulnerable adult.

 Out-of state maltreatment: Mandated reporters reporting and allegation of suspected maltreatment of a vulnerable adult that did not occur in Minnesota must make the report to the state in which the allegation occurred.
 The national Adult Protective Services Association has information for reporting in all states. http://www.napsa-now.org/get-help/help-in-your-area